 Participating in sports and other recreation programs isn’t just good for your physical healing.
 There are social and psychological advantages to incorporating athletic and leisure activities into your life, as well.
 Feel the exhilaration that comes at the height of physical competition, or experience the solitude and stillness that comes from challenging your body and mind.
 Mary Free Bed’s wheelchair and adaptive sports programs and recreation events help you find the rush you’re looking for.

-Click to download the spring 2016 RecConnect newsletter to read more about individual programs and clinics, including schedules and prices.
+Click here for the winter 2016/2017 RecConnect newsletter to read more about individual programs and clinics, including schedules and prices.

 Volunteering for Wheelchair & Adaptive Sports